mjmanley/PredictiveModeling/pm_service_api_spark_batch.md

 **Note:** You can also play with sample python [notebook](https://apsportal.ibm.com/analytics/notebooks/5e4963d9-faea-455d-a7db-ff6302d1d8f5/view?access_token=5d23d36be72dea35ebbde9b4b5f4a16d0053ee898f1ab2ab73cf1301ce9322be) that creates sample model and predicts customer churn.

 ## Prerequisites

-To work with this example you will need:
+To work with this example, you must have the following resources:

-* [Object Storage](https://console.bluemix.net/catalog/services/object-storage) instance details, which will be used as input (customer data to score) for the model and storage for the model output.
-The sample input data csv file can be download from [here](https://raw.githubusercontent.com/pmservice/wml-sample-models/master/spark/customer-satisfaction-prediction/data/scoreInput.csv).
-You should push input file to your Object Storage instance.
+* [Object Storage](https://console.bluemix.net/catalog/services/object-storage) instance details, which are used as input (customer data to score) for the model and storage for the model output.
+The sample input data .csv file can be downloaded from [here](https://raw.githubusercontent.com/pmservice/wml-sample-models/master/spark/customer-satisfaction-prediction/data/scoreInput.csv).
+You should add the input file to your Object Storage instance.
 * [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark) service instance credentials.
-You can use this [link](https://console.bluemix.net/catalog/services/apache-spark) to create one.
+You can use [this link](https://console.bluemix.net/catalog/services/apache-spark) to create one.

 ## Using the sample model

-1. Go to the Samples tab of the {{site.data.keyword.pm_full}}
+1. Go to the **Samples** tab of the {{site.data.keyword.pm_full}}
    Dashboard.

-2. In the Sample Models section, find the Customer Satisfaction Prediction tile and click the Add model button (+).
+2. In the **Sample Models** section, find the **Customer Satisfaction Prediction** tile and click the **Add model** icon (+).

-Now you'll see the sample Customer Satisfaction Prediction model in the list of available models on the Models tab.
+The sample Customer Satisfaction Prediction model appears in the list of available models on the **Models** tab.

 ## Generating the access token

-Generate an access token using the user and password available from the Service Credentials tab of the IBM Watson Machine Learning service instance.
+Generate an access token by using the user and password available from the Service Credentials tab of the {{site.data.keyword.pm_full}} service instance.

 Request example: